KM Sharp is a published poet, writer, MSW, activist, producer,

 KM then studied under the renowned Welsh-American scholar, poet, and bard Jon Dressel.
 She is a member of St. Louis (Un)Stable Writers and Beyond Baroque in LA.
 KM co-produced and emceed a monthly literary and music show called Poems, Prose and Pints at Dressel’s Public House, co-produced and emceed Voices from the Underground and Truth Be Told Storytelling at Atomic Cowboy, St. Louis 100 Thousand Poets for Change events, and hosted the Poetry Foundation’s Poetry Out Loud at the Saint Louis Regional Arts Commission.
 She has performed in shows and events nationally and internationally.

 Current Projects: KM is producing an art blog/publication called Travel Artists Hub and with her partner, animator, and video editor Robert Bram Silvey.
-She is also collaborating on the art book Where Are The Bees? illustrated by visual artist, animator, and director Oliver Conrad from Switzerland, co-producing a poetry book in Portugal with poets and a bookstore, and continues online literary education and working on screenplays, a musical, and several books of poetry.
+She collaborating on travel art books, and children’s books, poetry books, and continues online literary education and working on screenplays, a musical, and several books of poetry.